Study here/Undergraduate studies/Available Subjects/

 Admissions tests

-All candidates must take the Biomedical Admissions Test (BMAT) as part of their application.
-Separate registration for this test is required and it is the responsibility of the candidate to ensure that they are registered by the registration deadline of 29 September 2023.
-We strongly recommend making the arrangements in plenty of time before the deadline.
+All candidates must also take the University Clinical Aptitude Test (UCAT) as part of their application.
+Separate registration for this test is required and it is the responsibility of the candidate to ensure that they are registered by the deadline of 19 September 2024 (12 noon BST).
+We strongly recommend making arrangements in plenty of time before the deadline.
 Everything you need to know, including how to register and guidance on how to prepare, can be found can be found here.

 Written work